ShudhanshuKumar80/hugo_cloudcannon/content/students/aarna.md

 photo: "/images/students/aarna.jpg"
 teachers_tags: ["mr-verma"]
 students_tags: ["aarna"]
 ---

-Aarna is a creative student with a passion for arts and culture.
+Aarna is a creative student with a passion for arts.